-The devastation of the cities of the plain by the invasion of Pharaoh Sheshong in 926BC (see 1Kings 14:25-26) opened the way for the expansion of the kingdom of Israel.
-Judah remained an isolated backwater.
+For two centuries after the death of Solomon, Judah remained an isolated backwater.
 It was the northern highlands that formed the first effective kingdom recognised by other powers in the region.
 Comprising as it did a number of different tribal groups, it lacked the dynastic stability of Judah.
 Leadership depended on military power and the story of the northern kingdom is the story of frequent military coups.
-Unified ethnic consciousness coalesced slowly and though YHWHwas worshipped as the chief god in the north, during this period it remained, like the kingdom of Judah, polytheistic.
+Unified ethnic consciousness coalesced slowly and though YHWH was worshipped as the chief god in the north, during this period like the south it remained polytheistic.